 The starting point for making computers understand any complex domain is to build formal descriptions of the problem space, the operational context, and to directly model the semantics of the new component.
 These models are maintained throughout development and are used to build software.

-We work in the paradigm of adaptive healthcare workflow in order to support clinical processes across performers, enterprises, and through time.
+We use the paradigm of adaptive workflow in order to define clinical processes across performers, enterprises, and through time.
 In this view, decision support and workflow are intimately integrated within definitions of process aimed at generating outcomes for patients.
 A process engine is thus a navigation copilot.

-We see information in healthcare in terms of a shared EHR, shared process definitions, and implemented in terms of transactional interfaces.
-This requires various layers of formalisms and models, including APIs, all of which are openly published and shared across the industry.
+We see information in healthcare in terms of a shared EHR, shared process definitions, and transactional interfaces.
+This requires various layers of formalisms and models, including APIs, all of which are openly published and shared.
 HIS products need to integrate with such platforms, rather than creating monolithic data siloes.